 Dr David Mickel MBChB MRCGP- Founder and Director

 David qualified as a Medical Doctor in 1992 before going on to specialise in General Practice in 1996.
 He developed an interest in CFS/ME and Fibromyalgia during this time and became frustrated by the lack of success of conventional and alternative treatments for the conditions.
 He spent a number of years researching and experimenting with a variety of approaches and methods until he finally developed the process of treatment now known as Mickel Therapy®.
 He founded the organisation Mickel Health Initiatives Ltd with the aim of offering high quality treatment and education in the theories and processes that he and the team have developed and evolved over recent years.
-He currently provides a private therapy service in Elgin treating CFS/ME and Fibromyalgia, IBS and other ‘Energy Disorders’ such as IBS, Anxiety and Depression as physical conditions.
-Dr Mickel works part-time in General Practice and as an Emergency Medical Practitioner in his local hospital A&E department as well as doing distance Mickel Therapy by phone and Skype.
+Dr Mickel worked part-time in General Practice before developing his role as an Emergency Doctor in his local hospital A&E department.
+He is now available to provide Mickel Therapy by phone and e-mail.

 He travels internationally to provide training, seminars and workshops.